Battle of Es Sinn

 The Battle of Es Sinn was a World War I military engagement between Anglo-Indian and Ottoman forces.

 It took place on 28 September 1915, during the Mesopotamian Campaign.
-The sides fought to determine control of the lower Tigres and Euphrates rivers, in what is now Iraq.
+The sides fought to determine control of the lower Tigris and Euphrates rivers in Ottoman Iraq.
 The British and Indian governments also viewed it as a test of the Ottoman forces, and whether a further advance to capture Baghdad was possible.
 The Anglo-Indian forces of Indian Expeditionary Force D were under the command of Major-General Charles Vere Ferres Townshend, and the Ottoman forces by Colonel Nureddin.

-The engagement took place just south of the town of Kut-al-Amarah, along the banks of the Tigris River.
+The engagement took place just south of the town of Kut-al-Amara, along the banks of the Tigris River.
 Following a night march, the British and Indian troops defeated the Ottoman forces, driving them from their defensive positions along the Tigris.
 The capture of the Es Sinn position allowed for the capture of Kut, and with it control over the lower Tigris and Euphrates rivers, by British forces the following day.